 Instructions, definitions and edit check rules for collecting and tracking participant-level data.
 Each data element (DE) includes a number, name, definition and instruction, code values, and field type and length, edit check logic and error type detail.

-A Quarterly Performance Report (QPR) form No. 1205-0507 is a ‘rollup’ of all of the grantee participant-level data records and provides an overview on how the data is aggregated each quarter.
-This QPR form No. 1205-0507 will be generated by the HUB reporting system based on data files submitted quarterly to ETA by each grantee.
+A Quarterly Performance Report (QPR) ETA Form No. 9166 is a ‘rollup’ of all of the grantee participant-level data records and provides an overview on how the data is aggregated each quarter.
+This QPR ETA Form No. 9166 will be generated by the HUB reporting system based on data files submitted quarterly to ETA by each grantee.

 Grantees will develop their own internal management information system to collect and track participant records as outlined in the Data Elements and Edit Checks document.
 Each data element has a specific code value that grantees will indicate a response for each participant served through the H-1B Grant.